 SPONSORED: Winter Is Just Around the Corner – Stop at Redbank Chevrolet & Pick Out Your New Silverado Pickup or Equinox SUV

 NEW BETHLEHEM, Pa.
-(EYT) – Redbank Chevrolet has 10 new Silverado 1500 pickups and 8 new Equinox SUVs waiting for you on their lot in New Bethlehem!
+(EYT) – Redbank Chevrolet has new Silverado 1500 pickups, new Equinox SUVs and Traverses waiting for you on their lot in New Bethlehem!
 Click here for more information:

 NEW 2023 CHEVROLET SILVERADO 1500